RDjarbeng/countdown/docs/dev-process.md

 ## Countdown v2.4.1
 * fix sidebar option text going under the icon

+## Countdown v2.5.0
+* Major code refactor, improved code readability and reusuability
+* Added a bundling step, Vite, resulting in massive performance gains
+* Many other significant updates, setting the stage for the next version

 ### Potential and/or current developments
 * listpage as the homepage with onboarding